Frame Specification

 />

-The tx action allows a frame to send a transaction request to the user's connected wallet.
-Unlike other action types, tx actions have several steps.
+action allows a frame to request the user takes an action in their connected wallet.
+Unlike other action types, tx

 {